-The following graph shows a comparison of our cumulative total returns, the Standard & Poor's 500 Stock Index and the S&P 500 Health Care Index.
-The graph assumes that the value of an investment in our common stock and in each such index was \$100.00 on December 31, 2016 and that all dividends have been reinvested.
+The following graph shows a comparison of our cumulative total returns, the Standard & Poor's ("S&P") 500 Stock Index, the S&P 500 Health Care Index and the S&P Health Care Services Select Industry Index.
+Beginning with our fiscal year ended December 31, 2022, we added the S&P Health Care Services Select Industry Index comparison due to the similarities of the companies in that index with respect to our line of business, and for consistency with the metrics used in our executive compensation program, and we plan to no longer provide a comparison to the S&P 500 Health Care Index in future years.
+The graph assumes that the value of an investment in our common stock and in each such index was \$100.00 on December 31, 2017 and that all dividends have been reinvested.